 1. Jumbo Rubber Bands:

-These extra large rubber bands are the ultimate solution.
+These extra large rubber bands are the ultimate solution for how to keep a trash bag from slipping.
 Sold individually packaged or 5 per package, these guys prevent 65, 95, or 100 Gallon trash bags from slipping into your trash can.
 It’s easy as 1,2, 3.

 1. Line your trash can with the appropriate sized trash bag, with a few inches of overhang.